devlemire/node-introduction/README.md

 ### Instructions

 * Call the `use` method on app and pass in `express.static( __dirname + '/../public/build')`.
+* Add some books to your collection using Postman.
 * Open up `http://localhost:3000` in your browser.

 ### Solution